biolink/biolink-model/docs/treats.md

 {: .translator_minimal-subset-label }

-holds between a therapeutic procedure or chemical substance and a disease or phenotypic feature that it is used to treat
+holds between a therapeutic procedure or chemical entity and a disease or phenotypic feature that it is used to treat

 URI: [biolink:treats](https://w3id.org/biolink/vocab/treats)